Alfresco/docs-alfresco/content-services/6.0/config/repository.md

 > **Important:** This information suggests metrics and estimates, but your system may vary.

 > **Note:** In the following sections, the terms concurrent users and casual users are used.
 Concurrent users are users who are constantly accessing the system with only a small pause between requests (3-10 seconds maximum) with continuous access 24/7.
-Casual users are users occasionally accessing the system through the Content Service or WebDAV interfaces with a large gap between requests (for example, occasional document access during the working day).
+Casual users are users occasionally accessing the system through the Content Service or WebDAV/CIFS interfaces with a large gap between requests (for example, occasional document access during the working day).

 ### Hardware